rollup/rollup/docs/07-tools.md

 This time, when you `npm run build`, no warning is emitted — the bundle contains the imported module.

-#### rollup-plugin-commonjs
+#### @rollup/plugin-commonjs

 Some libraries expose ES modules that you can import as-is — `the-answer` is one such module.
 But at the moment, the majority of packages on NPM are exposed as CommonJS modules instead.
 Until that changes, we need to convert CommonJS to ES2015 before Rollup can process them.

-The [rollup-plugin-commonjs](https://github.com/rollup/rollup-plugin-commonjs) plugin does exactly that.
+The [@rollup/plugin-commonjs](https://github.com/rollup/plugins/tree/master/packages/commonjs) plugin does exactly that.

-Note that `rollup-plugin-commonjs` should go *before* other plugins that transform your modules — this is to prevent other plugins from making changes that break the CommonJS detection.
+Note that `@rollup/plugin-commonjs` should go *before* other plugins that transform your modules — this is to prevent other plugins from making changes that break the CommonJS detection.

 ### Peer dependencies